RounakRajSingh620/30-daysOfProductivity/logs.md

 # Day 22
 Today I started working on my leftover "TextUtils" Project and revised some topics of Ethereum and Completed my CC record half

+# Day 23
+Today I added color palette in my "Textutils" project and revised the topics of Ethereum Layers